vairome/k8s-app/README.md

 kubectl get secret argocd-initial-admin-secret -n argocd -o yaml echo MXVHbnhHMG1Ya3B1RWc3bw== | base 64 --decode

-# PERN Stack Dockerized Application

-The project consists of a simple CRUD using React App as a client created to send numbers to a PostgresDB using a Express.js REST Api server.

 To test the app locally, yo have to run

 ### `docker compose up --build`